Azure-Samples/ms-identity-docs-code-dotnet/spa-blazor-wasm/README.md

 ## Setup

+<a name='1-register-the-web-api-application-in-your-azure-active-directory'></a>

-### 1. Register the web API application in your Azure Active Directory
+### 1. Register the web API application in your Microsoft Entra ID

 First, complete the steps in [Register an application with the Microsoft identity platform](https://docs.microsoft.com/azure/active-directory/develop/quickstart-register-app) to register the sample app.